harness/delegate-dockerfile/README.md

 USER 1001
 ```
 ### Important notes
-1. please DO NOT copy your certificates into folder at `/opt/harness-delegate/ca-bundle`, because this is a reserved folder used for installing additional certificates to at the time of starting a delegate.
+1. Please DO NOT copy your certificates into the folder at `/opt/harness-delegate/ca-bundle`.
+This is a reserved folder used for installing additional certificates a delegate starts.
 2. Set user to root before running the load_certificates.sh script.
 Then set it back to normal user after.